munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 [relation]: https://en.wikipedia.org/wiki/Relation_(mathematics)

-Since subtyping is a relation between a pair of types, it only comes into play in a language in places where two types are involved.
+Since subtyping is a relation between a pair of types, it only comes into play in places in code where two types are involved.
 The main place is assignment.
-You have a variable with type A and you're assigning the result of an expression of type B to it.
-Is that assignment allowed?
+You have an expression of type A and you assign the result to a variable with type B. Is that assignment allowed?

 Programming language folks usually generalize "assignment" to mean any place where a variable is given some value.
-That includes assignment expressions, but also covers initialized variable declarations and function calls where argument values are bound to parameters at the top of the function.
+That includes assignment expressions, but also covers initialized variable declarations and function calls where argument values passed to the function are bound to their corresponding parameters.

-There are a couple of other places where subtyping comes into play, usually around type inference, but assignment is the main one: You have a context that requires some type A and a value of some type B. What are the types A and B where that code is valid?
+There are a couple of other places where subtyping comes into play, usually around type inference, but assignment is the main one: You have a context that requires some type B and a value of some type A. What are the types A and B where that code is valid?

 That question is the heart of what a type checker *does*.
-The main user interface of a static system is compile errors, and the most common compile error is "I expected a value of *this* type but you gave me a value or this other type".
+The main user interface of a static system is compile errors, and the most common compile error is "I expected a value of *this* type but you gave me a value of *this other type*".

 ## Why have subtyping?

-You have a context that expects type A and you give it a value of type B. In languages without subtyping, that's only OK if A and B are the exact same type.
+You have a context that expects type B and you give it a value of type A. In languages without subtyping, that's only OK if A and B are the exact same type.
-In Pascal, if you declare a variable with type `int`, the only thing you can initialize it with is a value of type `int`.
+In Pascal, if you declare a variable with type `integer`, the only thing you can initialize it with is a value of type `integer`.

 Subtyping exists largely to loosen that restriction -- to allow *multiple* different types to flow into some context.
 Why might a language want to permit that?

 The reason is *polymorphism*: Subtyping lets you write a piece of code and reuse that same code with a range of different (but related) types.
 In languages